priyankabangalore/Mind-Manager/README.md

 HackOn 2.0 2021

 ## Description
-An app for mental health awareness.
+An app for mental health and wellness monitoring.
 Includes daily habit, mood, and diary entry management features.

 ## Built With
 * React-Native - Framework